Discngine/api_python_3decision/README.md

 Note, only for on-prem installations you need to provide your password.
 Specify an email address if you want to get notified with details on the progress of longer structure registration jobs (POST structure endpoint).

+### How do I get the API Secret?
+Connect to 3decision and go to your user preferences.

 # Example usage